Organized Crime Drug Enforcement Task Force (OCDETF)

 The Attorney General’s (AG) Interagency list of Consolidated Priority Targets (CPOT) is comprised of leaders of the most prolific drug trafficking/money laundering organizations who have the greatest impact on the United States illicit drug supply.
 OCDETF maintains and manages the CPOT List on behalf of the AG.
 Working within the OCDETF national strategy, DEA and other law enforcement agencies combined their efforts to target CPOTs with the goal of disrupting and dismantling their operations.

-OCDETF has focused resources to combat the opioid crisis through the National Heroin Initiative (NHI) program.
-OCDETF provides financial resources to member agencies, including DEA, which allows law enforcement to develop street level cases to investigations targeting drug traffickers operating at a much higher level and worthy of OCDETF designation.
-Additional resources provided under the NHI play a vital role in supporting DEA’s mission to reduce the availability of these drugs in areas and communities in the US hardest hit by this epidemic.
+OCDETF has focused resources to combat the opioid and methamphetamine crisis through the National Heroin Initiative (NHI) and National Methamphetamine Initiative (NMI) programs.
+OCDETF provides financial resources to member agencies, including DEA, which allows law enforcement to develop street level cases into investigations targeting drug traffickers operating at a much higher level and worthy of OCDETF designation.
+Additional resources provided under the NHI and NMI play a vital role in supporting DEA’s mission to reduce the availability of these drugs in areas and communities in the US hardest hit by these epidemics.

 DEA’s mission and OCDETF’s main priorities are of the same accord: Target, disrupt and dismantle drug trafficking and money laundering organizations, reduce the illegal drug supply in the United States, seize assets, and bring criminals to justice.